schwarz-ben/rpg-sessions-archive--django/docs/heroku.md

 ## Deployment and first minutes
  1. `heroku create` (shortcut for `heroku apps:create`): creates an app on the heroku server, prepares the system to receive my app (a default shitty name is provided pacific-citadel-39852) as well as a git remote (default name heroku).
 You can overide that name : `heroku apps:create rpgarchive`.
  1. `git push heroku master` Push on Heroku, normally a build follows.
+ It is also possible to push non master branches on Heroku, but they won't be deployed.
+The way to test your banches is by pushing them on heroku's master with `git push heroku testbranch:master`
  1. `heroku ps:scale web=1` Ensures that at least one instance of the app is running
  1. `heroku open` a shortcut to open the app in a browser.
 NB: it is also possible to lauch the app locally and get a browser access to it with `heroku local` or `heroku local web`
  1. `heroku logs --tail` check logs